 For anyone entering the world of wheeled backpacks from a well-beaten rucksack, there’s no better introduction than the Osprey Sojourn 80L.

-What you’ll notice immediately about the Osprey Sojourn 80L is its robust 1680-denier ballistic nylon main body.
+You’ll immediately notice the Osprey Sojourn 80L’s robust 1680-denier ballistic nylon main body.
 Compared to even the most enduring of backpacks, this bag takes a serious beating without giving up.
 At 420-denier, even the nylon colour accents trample the main fabrics of some of the best travel backpacks out there.

 Unlike on cheaper convertible backpacks, the zip-away suspension system of the Osprey Sojourn 80L, based on the company’s AG line of packs, is full-featured, decked out with both a shoulder harness and a hip belt, and adjustable to varying torso heights.
 It’s even removable should you wish to drop a little weight and use the luggage solely in wheeled-mode